alexhokl/notes/vim.md

 - `>` to add indentation to the current line
 - `<` to remove indentation to the current line
 - `=` to fix indentation of the current line
+- ':retab' to replace all tabs with spaces

 ##### Multicursors